Tuesday, 24 February 2026

 Double-brood nest on the left, single on the right

-In nest chambers that hadn't been used, we put some clean hay as a 'starter nest' as we had heard anecdotal evidence that this may encourage the use of the chamber.
+In the two end sections where nest chambers hadn't been used, we put some clean hay as a 'starter nest' as we had heard anecdotal evidence that this may encourage the use of the chamber.
 In chambers that had been used, we generally removed the old nesting material and left clean sand with 'drag' marks so that it will be easier to see if birds have been into the chamber.
 The G section, which is the section furthest away from the path has been renamed the 'flea' section.
 Interestingly, we even found fleas in some of the chambers where there had been no nest, so are wondering if the fleas have come from birds roosting in the chambers over the winter rather than from the Sand Martins.
 Any chamber with fleas was emptied completely, and fresh sand added.

 Fleas